 9. Pursue and maintain physical and mental health

 The pursuit of health and happiness are not separate issues.
 Valuing one’s own life and it’s continued enjoyment and the achievement of happiness are two aspects of the same achievement.
-To maintain optimal mental and physical health is a choice and a certainty for anyone making it.
-The draw back is the commitment to rational values and the self discipline required, but it is a choice none the less.
+To maintain optimal mental and physical health is a choice and its achievemt is a possibility for everyone, conditional upon their context.
+The draw back is the commitment to rational values and the self-discipline required, but it is a choice none the less.
 It is one that boosts self-esteem and at the same time promotes a massive feel-good factor in terms of the immediate results of being in top shape, as well as the emotional reward of happiness in serving the highest value of all – the maintenance of one’s life!

 Be the ‘Master’!
 We need to exercise self-control and self-discipline.
 It is the necessary life management tool for tying it all together.
 Happiness is the reward for self-mastery, for being an effective manager of one’s life.
-We must be able to make a plan, perhaps modify it along the way, but most importantly be able to stick with it.
+We must be able to make a plan and stick with it.
+Its ok to vary the plan or to modify it, but not let it fall apart through failure to implement it.
 Without self-discipline we can get nowhere because our self-discipline is our ability to steer a constant course towards a chosen goal.
 The achievement of self-discipline reaps significant rewards in happiness.

-So, What is happiness?
+So what is happiness?
 Happiness is the state of consciousness that arises from the achievement of one’s own rational values.
+Rational values are those that support our lives and their enjoyment.
+Happiness is therefore nature’s reward for getting it right (in broad strokes), it is the reward for Right Living.

 Happiness is not guaranteed